Skip to main content

 Top 10 things to do around Katherine

-The Outback meets the tropics in Katherine, a big country town three hours’ drive south of Darwin on the mighty Katherine River.
-The jewel of this area is the Nitmiluk (Katherine) Gorge, but there’s so much more to see and do.
-Here are 10 ideas to help you plan your Katherine adventure.
+The Outback meets the tropics in Katherine, a big country town three hours’ drive south of Darwin.
+Straddling Katherine River, the jewel of this area is the Nitmiluk (Katherine) Gorge, but there’s so much more to see and do.
+Here are 10 things to do around the Katherine region.

 Featured article